The Ultimate Guide to Credit Cards

 Beyond paying your bills on time and in full each month, here are some other ways to use your first credit card to build credit:

 • Maintain low credit utilization.
-This is a fancy term credit card companies and credit agencies use for how much of a credit limit is used.
-Using up to 30% is best to improve a credit score, e.g., if you have a $2,000 credit limit, then don’t charge more than $600 per month.
+This is a fancy term credit card companies and credit agencies use to describe how much of a credit limit is used.
+Using up to 30% is best to improve a credit score.
+For example, if you have a $2,000 credit limit, don’t charge more than $600 per month.

 • Keep the card active.
-It’s unlikely you’ll forget to use your new card, but if it remains dormant for an extended period your card issuer may cancel it.
-Regular use can improve a credit score, so set up a monthly recurring payment to be paid automatically on the card, such as Netflix or another subscription.
+It’s unlikely you’ll forget to use your new card, but if it remains dormant for an extended periodyour card issuer may cancel it.
+Regular use can improve a credit score, so set up a monthly recurring payment, such as Netflix or another subscription, to be paid automatically on the card.

 • Keep the account open for years.
 Length of credit history makes up 15% of a FICO score, so it’s worthwhile to keep your first credit card open for a long time.
 Managing a credit card for years shows you’re less risky than someone without a long credit history.
 A card with no annual fee is best.

 • Set up fraud alerts.
-Most credit cards have apps to alert you if a high amount is charged on your card, such as $500.
-You can set the amount and even be alerted if any amount is charged so you’ll know if anyone else has your card number and is using it.
+Most credit cards have apps to alert you if a high amount is charged to your card, such as $500.
+You can set the amount and even be alerted if any amount is charged, so you’ll know if anyone else has your card number and is using it.

 • Check your credit report.
-Federal law allows consumers to check their credit reports for free annually.
+Federal law allows consumers to check their credit reports for free every week.
 It’s simple to do online and can help you spot identity theft early by looking for unauthorized charges.
 It’s a good habit to start with your first credit card.

-The higher the credit score you have, the more likely you are to be approved for credit cards with better rewards, and you’ll likely be approved for loans at the best interest rates available, saving you thousands of dollars over your lifetime.
-A low credit score can make it difficult to get more credit and loans, which you may need someday to buy a car or house.
+The higher your credit score, the more likely you are to qualify for credit cards with better perks, and you’ll probably be approved for loans at the most favorable interest rates, saving you thousands over time.
+On the flip side, a low credit score can make it tough to get additional credit or loans, which you might need one day for big purchases like a car or home.

 How Many Starter Cards Should I Apply For?